 As this is a team game all characters get are placed on the board no matter how many players there are.
 Plus all players play with all characters and can move any character they wish on their move.

 The game begins with the youngest player blowing the wind spinner.
 If the spinner lands on a number the player chooses a character to move the number of spaces indicated.
-If it lands on The Water Nokk image you move the The Water Nokk either forwards or backwards depending on the image.
+If it lands on The Water Nokk image you move The Water Nokk either forwards or backwards depending on the image.

 When moving the characters you cannot pass another character unless you are at a fork in the road and you have to stop behind the blocking character.

 If you pass or land on a leaf symbol you need to pick up a tree and look at the base (the tree then gets removed for the game).
-If the image on the base is The Water Nokk you again move the Water Nokk character either one space forward on back depending on the instruction.
+If the image on the base is The Water Nokk you again move the Water Nokk character either one space forward on the back depending on the instruction.
 If the base shows a picture of Honeymaren or Ryder, match the colour behind them to the colour of one of the characters.
 Then move this character to the coloured circle on the game board.
-This could be backwards or forwards and if the spot is occuppied you can move it to the next closest spot to Elsa.
+This could be backwards or forwards and if the spot is occupied you can move it to the next closest spot to Elsa.

 To win the game all the characters need to reach Elsa before the Water Nokk does.